hnordto/ibdrel/README.md

 # ibdRel

-ibdRel is a R package for working with genetic relationship estimation from simulated identity by descent (IBD) segments.
+ibdRel is an R package for working with genetic relationship estimation from simulated identity by descent (IBD) segments.
 A Shiny application for estimating and ranking possible pairwise genetic relationships is associated with the package.

 ## Installation